WDWMousing

 After guests are loaded into the elevator, the Bellhop issues a Farewell and the doors close.
 As the lights dim and the elevator starts ascend, Rod Serling's voice greets passengers saying:

 "You are the passengers on a most uncommon elevator about to ascend into your very own episode of The Twilight Zone."
-Note: The Bellhop in the photo on the right is T.J.Wollard, who was the Opening Trainer for the Tower of Terror. |

 The Real Service Elevator